 This course will introduce students to engineering and design.
 Students will become familiar with the engineering design development processes and technological systems.
 Using computer-modeling software, students learn the process of product design.
 They solve design problems as they develop, create, and analyze product models.
 Students are strongly encouraged to participate in SkillsUSA Student Association.
-This course may be eligible for dual enrollment credit.
 ADE/CTE approved program- ADE course title: Engineering I.